The Auxiliary Lua API

 Returns true on success.

 On error: returns nil followed by an error code or a number.
-The error code is provided if some form of socket error occured.
+The error code is provided if some form of socket error occurred.
 The number is only returned if a proxy is installed.
-The number corresponds to the HTTP status.
-Example: 407 Proxy Authentication Required.
+The number corresponds to the HTTP status code, for example 407 Proxy Authentication Required.

 The option table: